-The provider carried out infection prevention and control audits twice a year.
+The provider carried out infection prevention and control audits twice a year and additional hand hygiene audits.
 The latest audit showed the practice was meeting the required standards.
-A practice development plan was in place which included replacing worn chairs in the waiting room, repairing torn dental chairs and refurbishing the ground floor treatment room.

 Information to deliver safe care and treatment

 Staff had the information they needed to deliver safe care and treatment to patients.